Quarantiine/etmf-main-website/README.md

 - **AI Integration:** An intelligent assistant guiding users through the site, answering FAQs, and providing personalized support.
 - **Easy Navigation:** Intuitive site structure and clear calls to action enabling users to easily find what they need.
 - **Engagement Opportunities:** Clear pathways for users to get involved through donations, partnerships, or volunteering.
-- **Resources:** Access to articles, publications, and multimedia content related to ETMF's mission and programs.
+- **Blog:** Access to articles, publications, and multimedia content related to ETMF's mission and programs.
 - **Responsive Design:** Optimized for viewing across various devices (desktops, tablets, and mobile phones).

 ## Technologies Used